+You may be wondering what foods are good for pancreatitis?
 To break down the foods you eat, your pancreas secretes three different kinds of digestive enzymes: protease, amylin, and lipase, which break down proteins, sugars, and fats, respectively.

 Thus, eating a heavy meal such as a greasy pizza will activate the pancreas to release a large number of enzymes to fully break down the food.